Encino Marital Agreement Attorneys

 Working with You to Draft the Perfect Marital Agreement

 Marital agreements are becoming increasingly popular among newly and soon-to-be-weds, and for good reason.
 Having a comprehensive marital agreement in place before you tie the knot or shortly after can help you maintain a more equitable, conflict-free union with your partner.

-At Zahn Law Office, our Encino military agreement lawyers understand how to work with other legal representatives to draft comprehensive marital agreements that protect the rights and interests of both parties.
+At Zahn Law Office, our Encino marital agreement lawyers understand how to work with other legal representatives to draft comprehensive marital agreements that protect the rights and interests of both parties.

 How Do Marital Agreements Work in California?

 Since 1986, California - like many other states - has utilized the Uniform Premarital and Marital Agreements Act to define what kinds of marital agreements are legal.

 To draft a legally binding marital agreement with your spouse, you must both meet the following requirements:

 - You must each completely disclose your personal and marital property holdings and finances to each other;